 - This man you hardly know is good choice for life!
 He is honorable and will stay loyal and faithful to you, seeking to keep his vows.
 He was definitely worth the wait.
 As you literally floated around the room, dancing to “Can I Have This Dance for the Rest of My Life?” you will enjoy dancing together every chance you get, even when moving much more slowly.
-But yes, there will be times of sickness (not health) and worse (not better) and those seasons will require all your God-given steadfastness to keep going.
+But yes, there will be times of sickness (not health) and worse (not better)– even a year of pandemic quarantine! — and those seasons will require all your God-given steadfastness to keep going.
 But you will.
 By God’s grace and with Mike’s love.

 - You are about to discover, dear bride, that all your outside wedding photographs were ruined by your photographer (that’s what you get for hiring the church custodian-photographer-in-training.)
 You will think it’s a catastrophic loss.
 Trust me, it is not.
 The portrait on the church chancel with your new husband and children will be sufficient to revisit often over the next thirty-five years.